lexedwards/lexedwards/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a new JS Developer that took the leap to quit my full-time job and study up commit to the career change... just before Covid-19 hit 🤯 I ♥️ front end development, especially with Typescript, but I've also found a passion within back-end puzzles and even within testing (since taking Kent C Dodd's course! 🌟 )
+I'm a JS/TS Developer that took the leap to quit my full-time job and study up commit to the career change... just before Covid-19 hit 🤯 I ♥️ front end development, especially with Typescript, but I've also found a passion within back-end puzzles and even within testing (since taking Kent C Dodd's course! 🌟 )

-__I'm not sitting still though__, juggling a family pup and continuously learning new skills, improving what I can, I know I've still got a lot to improve.
-I just hope that I've got what it takes once the job market picks back up!
-I'd love to be part of a bigger team and contribute to projects that are meaningful to their audience.

-Before 2020, I absolutely loved travelling, so much, I spent about a year travelling constantly before falling into TEFL for two years to fund for the next adventure.
-Until everything is safe once again, I'm helping out the family in the UK or deep into my headphones listening to music.
+- 🔭 I’m currently working on UI libraries in React
+- 🌱 I’m currently learning how to manage Covid lockdown
+- 👯 I’m looking to collaborate on UI libraries that focus on inclusion.
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about anything
+- 📫 How to reach me: hello@alexedwards.co
+- ⚡ Fun fact: I've traveled to 20+ countries before returning to the UK